Power at a Price

 - Cybernetics Eat Your Soul: Upgrading your hardware downgrades your humanity.

-- Dangerous Forbidden Technique: A powerful ability, with a powerful cost.
+- Dangerous Forbidden Technique: A powerful ability with a terrible cost.

-- The Dark Arts: The skill is deemed forbidden for any of a number of reasons.
+- The Dark Arts: Skills deemed forbidden for any of a number of reasons.

-- Deadly Upgrade: Eventually, your new form will make you die.
+- Deadly Upgrade: Eventually your new form will kill you.

 - Deal with the Devil: Never obtain magic from malevolent/mysterious entities or tricksters.

-- Dirty Mind-Reading: You can read minds, but it's very disturbing in that way.
+- Dirty Mind-Reading: You can read minds, but you're Squicked out by what you see.

 - Disability Immunity: Rather than granting you powers to compensate, you are protected from something that would harm more able individuals.